chen-siyuan/ray-casting-racing/README.md

-# ray-tracing
+# Ray-tracing
-Ray-tracing repo for senior year Computer Science I.S.
+A Senior Year Computer Science I.S.
+Project.

+## Intersection detection and distance calculation

+As for now, intersections would mostly be between rays (with position and direction) and edges (with two endpoints).
+This allows us to achieve fast intersection detection and distance calculation with vector geometry.

+Consider the diagram below.